 This On Demand Webinar is 3 hours.
-Access information, resources and CEU information will be sent to you shortly after registration and registrants will be given unlimited access to the recording for a full year.
+Registrants will be given unlimited access to the recording for a full year.

 Research on psychedelic-assisted psychotherapy has mushroomed in the past few years, not only offering possible breakthrough treatments for PTSD, depression, addictions and end-of-life anxiety, but also providing new insights into the nature of psychological distress and the mechanisms of healing.

 What can clinicians learn from these investigations?
 How can they inform our practice if we’re not participating in the research?

 In this 3-hour interactive webinar, you’ll learn practical tools and techniques derived from psychedelic-assisted psychotherapy to help clients with a wide-array of disorders.
 We’ll explore ways to help clients integrate split-off traumatic memories, open their hearts, embrace vulnerability, surrender to the flow of ever-changing experience, move from isolation to deep connection with people and nature, appreciate the unreliable fluidity of thought, and find meaning in everyday moments.

 You’ll learn how to use mindfulness and self-compassion practices along with other techniques to harness these healing mechanisms, while also gaining the knowledge necessary to help clients who might be experimenting with psychedelics to integrate and grow from their experiences.